MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/web-to-app-linking.md

 ms.assetid: 260cf387-88be-4a3d-93bc-7e4560f90abc
 ---

-# Support web-to-app linking with app URI handlers
+# Enable apps for websites using app URI handlers

-Learn how to drive user engagement with your app by supporting web-to-app linking.
-Web-to-app linking allows you to associate an app with a website.
+Learn how to drive user engagement with your app by supporting the Apps for Websites feature.
+This allows you to designate an app to handle the contents of a particular website.
 When users open an http or https link to your website, instead of opening the browser, your app is launched.
 If your app is not installed, a link is provided to open your website in the browser.
 Users can trust this experience because only verified content owners can register for a link.
+Users will be able to check all of their registered web-to-app links by going to Settings > Apps > Apps for websites.

-In order to enable web to app linking you will need:
+In order to enable web-to-app linking you will need:
 - Identify the URIs your app will handle in the manifest file
 - A JSON file with the app Package Family Name at the same host root as the app manifest declaration.
 - Handle the activation in the app.